conservationtechlab/sound-annotator/README.md

 # sound-annotator

-GUI tool for annotating sound events manually from a spectrogram and playback.
+GUI tool for annotating sound events manually from a spectrogram and audio playback.
 Built by Gabriel Cano during a summer fellowship with the San Diego Zoo Conservation Technology Lab.

-The application is meant to look at WAV files and works best for those created by AudioMoth devices.
+The application is meant to use WAV files as input and works best for those created by AudioMoth devices.

-This application has been tested the most on macOS (Mojave and Catalina) but has also been using on Ubuntu 18.04.
+The application has been tested the most on macOS (Mojave and Catalina) but has also been used on Ubuntu 18.04.

 ## Setup
 Clone the repo.
 For help check these